-The bill HB103 proposes comprehensive amendments to the Code of Alabama 1975 concerning the Department of Veterans Affairs, focusing on enhancing the structure, responsibilities, and services provided to veterans.
+The bill HB103 proposes comprehensive amendments to the Code of Alabama 1975 concerning the Department of Veterans Affairs, focusing on modernizing its structure and operations.
 Key changes include the deletion of Section 31-5-12 and the renaming of the "State Commissioner" to "chief executive officer of the State Department of Veterans Affairs."
-The bill updates the definition of a "veteran" to ensure it includes individuals who served honorably in various military branches.
-It also restructures the State Board of Veterans Affairs to include representatives from diverse veterans' organizations, promoting inclusivity in appointments based on racial, gender, geographic, and economic diversity.
+The definition of a "veteran" is updated to encompass all individuals who served honorably in the U.S. military, regardless of the time period.
+The bill also restructures the State Board of Veterans Affairs, now chaired by the Governor and including representatives from various veterans' organizations, with an emphasis on diversity in membership.
+The board will be responsible for governance policies and the appointment of officials within the department.

 Enrolled: 31-5-1, 31-5-2, 31-5-3, 31-5-4, 31-5-5, 31-5-6, 31-5-7, 31-5-8, 31-5-9, 31-5-10, 31-5-11, 31-5-13, 31-5-14, 31-5A-1, 31-5A-2, 31-5A-3, 31-5A-4, 31-5A-5, 31-5A-6, 31-5A-7, 31-5A-8, 31-5A-9, 31-5A-10, 31-5A-11, 31-5-12